unkarelian/timeline-memory/README.md

 **Quick Buttons** (in the bottom bar near the send button):
 - **Chat bubble** - Retrieve and Send: Retrieves timeline context, then sends your message
 - **Recycle wheel** - Retrieve and Swipe: Retrieves timeline context, then regenerates the last response

+### Agentic Timeline Fill (Advanced)

+Agentic Timeline Fill is an advanced alternate mode where an AI agent dynamically retrieves context using tools - similar to Lore Management Mode.

+**How it differs from static Timeline Fill:**
+- **Static**: AI proposes queries in one batch, all executed automatically
+- **Agentic**: AI actively uses tools to query chapters, can adapt based on results

+**Available tools for the agent:**
+- `query_timeline_chapter` - Query a single chapter
+- `query_timeline_chapters` - Query a range of chapters (respects the chapter limit setting)
+- `list_lorebook_entries` - Access the character's lorebook/world info
+- `end_information_retrieval` - Signal completion with final summary

+**Requirements:**
+- A model that supports function/tool calls (GLM 4.6, Claude, Grok 4 Fast, etc.)
+- An Agentic Timeline Fill profile configured

+**To use:**
+1. Create an Agentic Timeline Fill Profile using a capable model with tool support
+2. Select the profile in the Agentic Timeline Fill section
+3. Enable "Agentic Timeline Fill Mode"
+4. Use the quick buttons or click "Run Agentic Timeline Fill"

+The agent ends its session by calling `end_information_retrieval` with the crucial information it found, which is saved to `{{timelineResponses}}`.

+**Note:** The "Max Timeline Fill Queries" limit does NOT apply to agentic mode - the agent decides when to stop.
+However, the "Max Chapters per Query" limit still applies to `query_timeline_chapters`.

+**Recommended preset:** [Retrieval Management](https://raw.githubusercontent.com/unkarelian/timeline-extension-prompts/refs/heads/master/Retrieval%20Management.json) (Import via SillyTavern's Chat Completion settings)

 ### Inject at Depth